There’s a new SaaS in town: Shaving as a Service.

 Although the initial transaction was complete, the marketing was just beginning.
 At Vero, we are huge proponents of awesome transactional emails, so I was pleased to get this welcome message after my purchase.

-A few quick things about this email that are awesome:
+A few quick things about this welcome email that’s awesome:

 - It’s simple and straightforward.
 They welcome me, present a receipt and tell me when to expect my order.